driftshieldai-org/Alzheimer_assistance/README.md

 This tests the core real-time AI assistance feature.

-1.  **Navigate to Live Guardian:** From the dashboard, select "Live Guardian".
+1.  **Navigate to Live UI:** From the dashboard, select "Understand the place live".
 2.  **Grant Permissions:** Your browser will ask for permission to use your camera and microphone.
 Please allow access.
 3.  **Start the Session:** The live stream will begin automatically.
 The AI, "GuardianMind," will greet you.
 4.  **Test Scene Recognition:**